 In TDFPlan start a new patient and set α/β for acute reactions = 4 Gy and late reactions = 3 Gy (the default).
 Enter the intended fractionation in courses #1, #2 and #3.
 Title course #1 "intended tumor" and keep the "Rx to % isodose" field at 100%.
-Title course #2 "intended max bladder" and set the "Rx to % isodose" field to 105%.
-Title course #3 "intended max rectal" and set the "Rx to % isodose" field to 103%.
+Title course #2 "intended max bladder" and set the "Calculate dose to" field to 105% of the Rx.
+Title course #3 "intended max rectal" and set the "Calculate dose to" field to 103%.
 The intended acute (96.00) and late (114.24 and 111.19) BED are displayed in the IMR spreadsheet.

 The remaining BEDs that should be delivered are, respectively: Tumour = 96.0 - 66.4 = 29.6 Gy4 Bladder = 114.2 - 81.2 = 33.0 Gy3 Rectum = 111.2 - 75.3 = 35.9 Gy3.